Alexgodwin113/Architect-Copilot-v2/README.md

-# [Preview] Sample Chat App with AOAI
+# [Preview] Architect Copilot - Sample Chat App

-This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
-Note: some portions of the app use preview APIs.
+This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI to assist Architects in Application Modernisation process.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)